ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 handling behaviour defined below.

-For each non-responding contributor, the method calculates a link, which corresponds to the group (imputation class) the non-responder sits within and is then multiplied by the predictive value, to calculate an imputed value for a target record.
+For each non-responding contributor, the method calculates a link, which corresponds to the imputation class the non-responder sits within and is then multiplied by the predictive value, to calculate an imputed value for a target record.
 This predictive value can either be the target variable value from the contributor's predictive record (if available) or an auxiliary variable.